AndreasFerdinand/CloudCopy/README.md

 ~/.local/share/CloudCopy/default.xml
 ```

-### Create it using CloudCOpy
+### Create it using CloudCopy

-If you are migrating from CloudCopy `0.4` to `0.5` (Windows only) and you are already using a configuration file with a clear text password maintained, you can easily encrypt the password using the follwoing command:
+If you are migrating from CloudCopy `0.4` to `0.5` and you are already using a configuration file the following command converts the file to the new format.
+On windows the clear text password will be encrypted too.

 ```bat
 CloudCopy configure